kbilsted/MicroWorkflow.net/README.md

 If all steps need to execute on the new code, simply use multiple step names for the new implementation that match the two versions.

+# 6. Retries and ordering
+The automatic retry of a step in case of a failure is key feature.
+You can control ordering to some degree by putting longer and longer delays when retrying a failing step.
+This technique is sometimes called exponential back-off, since the time between retries exponentially increase to ensure throughput of succesful jobs.
+The default retry delay is calculated as `delay = retries^3 seconds`.

+If you want to stop retrying either return a `step.Fail()` or `throw FailCurrentStepException`.

+Step execution is only orderes by an earliest execution time.
+If you need to control that step "B" execute before step "C".
+Then from step "A" spawn a step "B", and in step "B" spawn a step "C".

+# 7. GreenFeet Workflow and related concepts
+Another way to gain conceptual insights into the framework, we explain why GreenFeet workflow is a good implementation fit to many concepts.

+### GreenFeet as a Queue
+You may not think of GreenFeet as a queue since the step execution is unordered.
+Queue's are asociated with FIFO - First In First Out.
+A consequence of FIFO is that when queue elements can fail and retry, the FIFO property will stop the entire queue.
+For most real life scenarios this is unacceptable, hence most queues are in fact not FIFO.

+Thus we can implement a queue as a a workflow with only one step.

+### GreenFeet as a Job scheduler
+The system can act as a job scheduler.
+A step can be scheduled for a certain time and re-executed again at a certain time.
+To ensure only one instance exist, use the `Singleton` attribute.

+### GreenFeet as the 'outbox pattern'
+The *outbox pattern* is an implementation strategy you often read about when dealing with events or distributed systems.
+It is a way to ensure that notifying other systems of a change happens in the same transaction as the change itself.
+The implementation is simply to insert a row into a queue that notifies the other system.

+This is exactly a one-to-one match with a step in GreenFeet Workflow.